Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

+where $\textrm{E}(T_{1})$, $\textrm{E}(T_{2})$, $\textrm{Var}(T_{1})$, and $\textrm{Var}(T_{2})$ are estimated via a Monte Carlo simulation when $i$ is large and the process is in-control.
+Fan et al. (2017) proposed a control chart based on eigenvalues for monitoring covariance matrix changes, since the key features of the covariance matrix such as determinant and trace are described by these quantities.
+They used the eigenvalues of MEWMC defined in (19) and proposed a charting statistic similar to (22) based on these eigenvalues and showed through simulation that it outperforms the MaxNorm chart under correlation shifts.

-where $\textrm{E}(T_{1})$, $\textrm{E}(T_{2})$, $\textrm{Var}(T_{1})$, and $\textrm{Var}(T_{2})$ are estimated via a Monte Carlo simulation when $i$ is large.
-In a most recent work, Abdella et al. [2019] discussed shortcomings of the penalized likelihood based methods in a broader fashion and argued two major flaws.
-Firstly, detection performance of the penalized likelihood-based methods strongly depends on the shift patterns associated with the pre-specified tuning parameter.
-Secondly, the sparsity assumptions that being used as a building block in these methods could be violated after the data transformation step in such a way that changes in a small number of entries of the original covariance matrix may result in changes to a large number entries in the transformed covariance matrix.
-Motivated by the adaptive LASSO-thresholding of Cai and Liu [2011], Abdella et al. [2019] proposed a control chart for monitoring of the covariance matrix of a high dimensional process called ALT-norm chart.
-Via Monte Carlo simulations, they concluded that the ALT-norm chart performs very well, in terms of out-of-control ARL, in detecting several types of shift patterns and a wide range of shift magnitudes.
-Kim et al. [2019] also addressed the issue of losing sparsity after data transformation and proposed a ridge ($L_2$) type penalized likelihood ratio method.
-This method does not rely on transform of the data and can detect changes in the covariance matrix without sparsity assumption when the sample size is small.
-However, it is sensitive to the misspecification of the tuning parameter.
+In a recent work, Abdella et al. (2019) discussed the shortcomings of the penalized likelihood based methods in a broader fashion and argued two major flaws such methods have.
+First, detection performance of the penalized likelihood-based methods depends strongly on the shift patterns associated with the pre-specified tuning parameter.
+Second, the sparsity assumptions that are used as a building block in these methods could be violated after the data transformation step in such a way that changes in a small number of entries of the original covariance matrix may result in changes to a large number of entries in the transformed covariance matrix.
+Motivated by the adaptive LASSO-thresholding of Cai and Liu (2011), Abdella et al. (2019) proposed a control chart for monitoring the covariance matrix of a high dimensional process called the ALT-norm chart.
+Their proposed approach is not based on EWMA structure or data transformation.
+However, via Monte Carlo simulations, they concluded that the ALT-norm chart performs very well, in terms of $\rm{ARL}_1$, in detecting several types of shift patterns for a wide range of shift magnitudes.
+Kim et al. (2019) also addressed the issue of losing sparsity after data transformation and proposed a ridge ($L_2$) type penalized likelihood ratio method.
+This method does not rely on transformation of the data and can detect changes in the covariance matrix without a sparsity assumption when the sample size is small.